Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 - BFCM was most popular in Northeastern states like New York, Pennsylvania, and Massachusetts, where 59% of people planned to shop on BFCM.

 - Canada closely follows the US trend.
-40% of the buyers shopped during Black Friday in Canada.
+Approximately 40% of buyers in Canada shopped during Black Friday.

 - The country with the highest Black Friday shopping rate compared to regular days is the United States, with a 663% increase.
-In contrast, the country with the lowest shopping rate is Thailand, with a 74% increase.
+In contrast, Thailand has the lowest shopping rate, with a 74% increase.

-- Spanish consumers spent an average of 273 euros on Black Friday in 2024.
+- Spanish consumers spent an average of 273 euros on Black Friday.

 Check out key data on coupon usage stats to gain deeper insights into how consumers shop and save..